KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_wound_that_becomes_light.md

 But to redeem it.

-From the view of spiritual science — Akram Vignan, karma, and the unified fields of consciousness — suffering is not always punishment.
-It is not always consequence.
+From the view of spiritual science — Akram Vignan (a modern path of direct realization), karma, and the unified fields of consciousness — suffering is not always punishment.
+It is not always mere consequence.
 It is often compensatory.

 Like a bowed string humming itself back to stillness.

 The universe is not a moral courtroom, but a field of coherence.
 When distortion enters, the system seeks balance.
-What we experience as pain is often the echo of this rebalancing.
+What we experience as pain is often the echo of this rebalancing — felt in the very waters of the body, in blood, tears, and cellular memory, as tension that eventually must move, discharge, or be transmuted.

 Does this mean all suffering is fair?
 That children suffer because of past lives?
 No. That too is a trap — a way of blaming the victim instead of facing the mystery.

 There is such a thing as innocent suffering.

 But there is no such thing as meaningless suffering.
+We may never fully understand why a particular wound appeared where it did, yet within this book’s cosmology, even the most senseless pain is held inside a larger movement toward coherence.

 Like a lightning strike, pain sometimes strikes the point of greatest conductivity — not to punish, but to discharge an overload the whole system carried.

 Sometimes, a soul agrees — before incarnation — to be that point.
-Not for glory.
-Not for growth.
+Not for self-glorification.
+Not for spiritual achievement.
 But as part of the alchemy of the whole.

 And yet, even in that — free will remains.